The Black-or-White Fallacy

-The black-or-white fallacy occurs in arguments that have a disjunctive premiss―that is, one that gives alternatives―when one or more alternatives is incorrectly omitted.
+The black-or-white fallacy occurs only in arguments that have a disjunctive premiss―that is, a premiss of the "either-or" form that gives alternatives.
+The fallacy is committed when a disjunct―that is, an alternative―is incorrectly omitted.
 The fallacy tries to force you to choose either black or white when gray is an available alternative.

 Now, I'm not taking a position on this issue; I'm just pointing out that most people take neither extreme position.
 Most people think that some but not all abortions are morally permissible, and should be legally permissible as well.
 Maybe they're wrong, but differences of opinion on this issue are almost always over where on the spectrum from conception to birth to allow legal abortions.

 The extremists are as far apart as possible on this and other issues, and they hate each other.
 Most of the rest of us are trapped in between, but often closer to each other than we realize.
 For democracy to work as it is supposed to, people must be able to meet those they disagree with and address issues with reason, not violence.
 The extremists will never come together except to fight.
 This is why a political environment that is polarized to the extremes is a danger to democracy.

 Fatalism is not the alternative to superstition; it is an alternative.
 Superstition involves acting in ways that are ineffective, whereas fatalism involves failing to act even in situations in which our efforts can be effective.
 Fortunately, there are other alternatives, such as recognizing that there are some things we can control and other things we cannot, and only acting in the first case.